konfou/konfou.github.io/_posts/2021-03-05-sixel-for-terminal-graphics.md

 Closing  up,  the kitty  terminal  has  put  forward [its  own  graphics protocol][kitty-gp].
 [According to][kitty#33]  kitty's developer Kovid, this  protocol is  simpler  and  solves some  inherent  issues in  sixel scheme.
-The most  essential being that it isn't an  image format on its own but rather a way to display images.
-The approach is similar to what iTerm2 and Mintty have been doing, albeit with their own implementations instead.
+The most  essential being  that this  protocol isn't  an image format on its own  but rather a way to display  images.
+The approach is similar to what iTerm2 and Mintty  have been doing alongside their sixel support,  albeit  with their  own  implementations  instead.
 This  also solves another issue, the [lack  of true color][libsixel#44] (24-bit) in sixel.
 The format [supports][aas-http] RGB  or HLS color (smaller color space; 16-bit) but terminal implementations  may be limited to number of color registers.
 Sixel being  palette-based means that  for efficiency that number should be low (up to 256 colors).

 [sixel]: https://vt100.net/docs/vt3xx-gp/chapter14.html
 [ctlseqs]: https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Sixel-Graphics